-The disease is transmitted by the anopheles, female mosquitoes that may cause malaria, yellow fever and dengue fever.
+The disease is transmitted by the anopheles, female mosquitoes that may cause malaria, yellow fever, and dengue fever.

-Their loose skin helps them escape predators trying to get hold of them – the honey badgers literally squirm out of their skin, turn around, and attack their hunters!
+Their loose skin helps them escape predators trying to get hold of them – the honey badgers literally squirm out of their skin, turn around, and attack their hunters.

-These ferocious creatures will even attack humans, and have been known to bravely assault vehicles for no apparent reason.
+These ferocious creatures will even attack humans and have been known to bravely assault vehicles for no apparent reason.

 How to avoid a honey badger attack: Just don’t get too close to these predators.
-They may look cute but they can really attack.
+They may look cute, but they can really attack.

 The most dangerous animal in Africa is probably the one that ends up attacking you.
-But that should not happen.
+Though that should not happen.
 Remember, the African savanna is their realm, and we can only ever be visitors in the animal kingdom.